 Where unusual market activity of the Company's securities occurs, the Company will undertake a due enquiry among the Board members and senior management to seek the cause of the unusual market activity.
-The Company will consider whether there is any information that has been publicly disclosed, has not been publicly disclosed or is the subject matter of rumour or report that would account for the unusual market activity and accordingly take appropriate action to make an announcement to clarify matters, make further disclosure, deny any rumour or report or inform the public that there is no undisclosed development that would account for the unusual market activity.
+The Company will consider whether there is any information that has been publicly disclosed, has not been publicly disclosed or is the subject matter of rumour or report that would account for the unusual market activity and accordingly take appropriate action.
 If the Company determines that the unusual market activity results from material information that has already been publicly disclosed, it will take no further action.